IsabelVazquez/recipe-app/spec-js.md

 - [ ] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
 - [X] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
 Recipes - Click on "See The Ingredients" and have them loaded

-- [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
+- [] Use your Rails API and a form to create a resource and render the response without a page refresh.
-**RECIPE-ADD ITEM**
+**CREATE RECIPE**
 - [ ] Translate JSON responses into js model objects.
 - [ ] At least one of the js model objects must have at least one method added by your code to the prototype.